Qualify for a Mortgage with 1 Year Tax Returns

 If you need a loan amount above these limits ($510,401 or $765,600) with One-year of 1040 returns, then a jumbo portfolio loan is needed.
 A maximum of 70% financing is allowed in those cases on a cash-out refinance.

-Reasons You May NOT get Approved for 1 year of Federal Returns
+Reasons You may NOT get approved for using one year of Federal Tax Returns

 Recent Foreclosure or Short sale